-An approaching vehicle in the target lane should not have to The ALKS vehicle shall not make an approaching vehicle in the target lane decelerate, particularly in the case where the lane change is not urgent (e.g. for the purpose of overtaking a slower moving vehicle).
-But where this is necessary due to the traffic situation, in the absence of more specific traffic rules, the approaching vehicle shall not have to the ALKS vehicle shall not make an approaching vehicle in the target lane decelerate at a higher level than A m/s2, B seconds after the ALKS vehicle starts, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in C seconds.
+An approaching vehicle in the target lane should not have to decelerate, particularly in the case where the lane change is not urgent (e.g. for the purpose of overtaking a slower moving vehicle).
+But where this is necessary due to the traffic situation, in the absence of more specific traffic rules, the approaching vehicle shall not have to decelerate at a higher level than A m/s^2 , B seconds after the ALKS vehicle starts, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in C seconds.